eberban/eberban/books/refgram/src/grammar/numbers.md

    to use __TI__ digits that are bigger than the _base_, but is discouraged outside of single digit numbers.
 2. The _integer part_ of the number, as a string of zero or more digits __TI__.
-   If there are zero digits then a fractional part is mandatory, unless __je__ is used.
 3. This integer part can then optionally be followed by __jo__ and a _fractional part_ which is also a string of zero or more digits __TI__. __joi__ can be used instead to also make the number negative.
+The number must contain at least one digit in its integer, fractional or repeated part, unless __je__ is used.
 4. If there is a fractional part, it can be followed by __ja__ and a _repeated part_ which is also a string of at least one digit __TI__.
 The number has these digits repeated indefinitely.
 5. Regardless of the presence of a fractional part or integer part, the number can then contain